jhspetersson/jhspetersson/README.md

 Supports syncing issues with GitHub, Gitlab and Jira (in development).
 Redmine and YouTrack are in the plans.

-Was presented on [GitMerge 2024](https://git-merge.com).
+Was presented on [GitMerge 2024](https://git-merge.com) conference.
 For hardcore git CLI users.

 ♨️ [packrat](https://github.com/jhspetersson/packrat)